 Fill out tenant application about maintenance or repair problems

-The Board can also order your landlord to compensate you by paying you money or reducing your rent.
+The LTB can also order your landlord to compensate you by paying you money or reducing your rent.

-You must follow the right steps to get the Board to hear your case.
-And you will have to show evidence to the Board to prove that there is a problem.
+You must follow the right steps to get the LTB to hear your case.
+And you will have to show to the LTB to prove that there is a problem.

-It is usually best to apply to the Board within one year after the problem started.
+It is usually best to apply to the LTB within one year after the problem started.

-The Board won't be able to order any compensation if you apply more than a year after the problem stopped or more than a year after you moved out.
+The LTB won't be able to order any compensation if you apply more than a year after the problem stopped or more than a year after you moved out.

-If you have more than one repair and maintenance problem, the Board will look separately at each problem to figure out whether you have applied in time.
+If you have more than one repair and maintenance problem, the LTB will look separately at each problem to figure out whether you have applied in time.